|

 Forecaster: |

-010/042 |
+016/042 |

-| During the past 24 hours, solar activity was low.
-Five sunspot active regions were on the visible disk without any M-class or above flares produced.
-The solar wind speed decreased to about 390 km/s.
-The geomagnetic field was at quiet to unsettled levels.
-The greater than 2 MeV electron flux at geosynchronous orbit reached minor storm levels. |
+| During the past 24 hours, solar activity was high.
+Eight active sunspot regions were on the visible disk with ten M-class flares produced.
+The solar wind speed decreased to about 440 km/s, and the geomagnetic field reached active levels for 6 hours and was unsettled for the rest of time. |

-| Within the next three days, solar activity is expected to be mainly low with a slight chance for M-class flares.
-The geomagnetic field is expected to be mainly quiet to unsettled with isolated active conditions on 22-23 May due to the effect of a recurrent coronal hole high speed stream. |
+| Within the next three days, solar activity is expected to be moderate to high with chances for M-class flares and slight chances for X-class flares.
+The geomagnetic field is expected to reach active to minor storm levels on 8 Jul due to the effect of the recurrent coronal hole high speed stream.
+It will be mainly quiet to unsettled for the rest of time. |

 |